plenoptic-org/plenoptic/docs/tutorials/intro/Metamer.md

 In the Lab for Computational Vision, this goes back to [Portilla and Simoncelli, 2001](https://www.cns.nyu.edu/pub/eero/portilla99-reprint.pdf), where the authors created a parametric model of textures and synthesized novel images as a way of demonstrating the cases where the model succeeded and failed.
 In that paper, the model did purport to have anything to do with human vision, and they did not refer to their images as "metamers", that term did not appear until [Freeman and Simoncelli, 2011](https://www.cns.nyu.edu/pub/eero/freeman10-reprint.pdf), where the authors pool the Portilla and Simoncelli texture statistics in windows laid out in a log-polar fashion to generate putative human perceptual metamers.

-This notebook demonstrates how to use the [`Metamer`](plenoptic.synthesize.metamer.Metamer) class to generate model metamers.
+This notebook demonstrates how to use the {class}`Metamer <plenoptic.synthesize.metamer.Metamer>` class to generate model metamers.

 ```{code-cell} ipython3
 import imageio